When do puppies get easier?

 You can help your puppy – and your furniture – by making sure that they haves lots of good quality rubber chews.
 Kongs are good, which you can fill with a nice tasty treat to keep your puppy occupied while you have a well-earned break.
 Keep rotating your puppy’s chews so they don’t become bored and make a beeline for your favourite shoes.

 Does your puppy cry if you try to go to the toilet alone?
-Up until puppies are about nine months old, it’s normal behaviour for them to want to be close to you.
+It’s normal behaviour for your puppy to want to be close to you all the time when they are little.
 This can be challenging for first-time puppy owners, particularly if you work.

 The answer is to find a willing puppy sitter – a friend or relative – to help care for your puppy until they are old enough and no longer feel anxious about being left alone.
 When your puppy is about 12 weeks old and has had their primary vaccinations (first and second set), they will be able to go to doggy day care.